mcjkurz/qhchina/docs/pkg_docs/collocations/index.md

                 alternative='greater')
 ```

-Find words that co-occur with target words more frequently than expected by chance.
 Statistical significance is computed using Fisher's exact test with the "greater" alternative by default, testing whether observed co-occurrence exceeds expected frequency.

 **Parameters:**
 - `sentences` (list): List of tokenized sentences (each sentence is a list of tokens)